Energy

 2 min

-BarcelonaThe peace agreement between the United States and Iran, which is to be signed on Friday and would allow the reopening of passage through the Strait of Hormuz, has been immediately reflected in the energy and financial markets, with a decrease this Monday in the price of oil and a generalized rise in the main Asian stock markets, first, and then in Europe.
+BarcelonaThe peace agreement between the United States and Iran, to be signed on Friday, which would allow the reopening of passage through the Strait of Hormuz, was immediately reflected in the energy and financial markets, with a decrease this Monday in the price of oil and a generalized rise in the main Asian stock markets, first, and then in Europe.

 The Brent crude oil barrel, a benchmark in Europe, fell this Monday below 80 dollars, something that had not happened since the first week of March, just after the attack by the United States and Israel on Iran.
-Thus, at midday the price of the barrel stood at 79.96 dollars, with a decrease during the day of 3.17%.
+Throughout the day, it stabilized around 83 dollars per barrel, with a decrease of around 5%.

-The agreement announced on Sunday evening marked the trading day in Asian stock markets, with increases that in some cases exceeded 5%.
-The stock exchanges of Seoul, Tokyo, and the Philippines led the gains.
-China's Shenzhen index rose by almost 4%, and Japan's Nikkei and South Korea's Kospi gained more than 5%.
+The agreement announced on Sunday evening also marked the day in Asian stock markets, with gains that in some cases exceeded 5%.
+The Seoul, Tokyo, and Philippines stock exchanges led the gains.
+The Chinese Shenzhen index rose by almost 4%, and the Japanese Nikkei and the South Korean Kospi gained more than 5%.

-According to sources from the Ministry for Ecological Transition, the measure will be approved by the Council of Ministers this Tuesday.
-This obligation affects wholesale oil product operators with refining capacity in the State, namely Repsol, BP, and Moeve (formerly Cepsa).
-It is one of the measures included in the royal decree due to the war to facilitate the work of the CNMC, which monitors the practices of large oil companies to prevent abuse of the consumer in a context where oil prices have soared.
-The objective is to strengthen surveillance over the margins of energy companies, especially oil companies, at a time of price volatility.
+As explained by sources from the Ministry for Ecological Transition, the measure will be approved by the Council of Ministers this Tuesday.
+This obligation affects wholesale oil product operators with refining capacity in the State, i.e., Repsol, BP, and Moeve (formerly Cepsa).
+It is one of the measures included in the royal decree due to the war to facilitate the work of the CNMC, which monitors the practices of large oil companies to prevent abuse of consumers in a context where oil prices have skyrocketed.
+The objective is to strengthen surveillance over the margins of energy companies, especially oil companies, in a time of price volatility.

 However, sources from the Ministry of Economy state that the package of measures "is fulfilling its objective of cushioning the impact [of the war] on inflation and the purchasing power" of families.